skills17/testing-best-practices/README.md

 - The best competitor achieves close to, but not quite 100%.
 This both gives the best competitor satisfaction of being able to almost finish, while knowing that there still are some percentage points to gain.
-It also lets everyone else know that the task was outrageously hard and impossible, as the winner almost completed 100%.
+It also lets everyone else know that the task was not outrageously hard and impossible, as the winner almost completed 100%.
 - The best competitors achieve distinguishable scores that separate them.
 To be able to figure out the very best from the best, the top scores should be incrementally harder to achieve.
 - Every serious competitor reaches at least roughly 30% of the marks.
 This means there are roughly 30% of points achievable by